danrot/master-thesis/02_state-of-the-art.md

 way developers interact with each other.
 So has every user in a decentralized system their own copy of the metadata of the repository containing all the versioning data.
 This enables developers to work asynchronously and without a connection to the central repository.
-Therfore the content from others have to be reintegrated all the time using the merging features of the version control system.[see @raymond2015a]
+Therefore the content from others have to be reintegrated all the time using the merging features of the version control system.[see @raymond2015a]